Faceless (novel)

-Faceless is a 2003 novel by Ghanain writer Amma Darko.
+Faceless is a 2003 novel by Ghanaian writer Amma Darko.
 The novel highlights the abuse of the girl-child in Africa.
 The novel received critical reviews and has been read by people with inquisitive dispositions and others.

 Plot summary

 The novel is set in Sodom and Gomorah, a suburban ghetto town in Ghana.
 It primarily follows the story of Fofo, a 14-year-old street girl, and the investigation into the mysterious circumstances surrounding her sister Baby T's death.
 Baby T was a victim of abuse by their neighbor, Onko, and was involved in child prostitution, a situation addressed by the NGO known as MUTE.

 Theme

 The novel predominantly focuses on child abuse and received by both women and the girl-child in Africa.